KyleKing/recipes/docs/pasta/dragon_noodles.md

 - Prep non-frozen vegetables and set aside.
 Cut the green onions into 1 inch pieces and set aside.
 In a small bowl, mix the sauce of brown sugar, soy sauce, and spicy sauce.
 - For the choice of protein:
     - For tofu, cut into 1/2-inch cubes.
 Heat oil in a skillet until shimmering and cook the tofu in batches until golden brown.
 Turn once for about 3 min per side.
 Store the tofu on a plate.
     - For the pork, brown in a skillet.
-Remove excess grease leaving at most 1 tbsp.
+Remove excess grease leaving at most 1 Tbsp.
 - For the frozen vegetables, microwave them first, drain the water, and then add to the skillet.
 Brown with the non-frozen vegetables
     - For the tofu, add a little bit of butter or oil to brown the vegetables.
 And add the tofu last
     - For the pork, don't remove the pork before adding the vegetables and add peanuts